natbusa/data-engineering/profiles/analytics.md

 ### Analytics

 Teko is looking for a highly motivated hands-on Analytics engineer.
-This position is responsible for designing and implementing analytics pipelines,  ETL processes, and Data Modeling using both distributed and single node libraries such as Spark, Keras, Tensorflow, Sci-kit Learn, Pandas.
+This position is responsible for designing and implementing data analytics pipelines, ETL processes using both distributed and single node libraries such as Spark, Keras, Tensorflow, Sci-kit Learn, Pandas.
+Next to that you will maintain, groom and model data to best fit the ETL workload.
 You'll be collaborating closely with our engineers and must be able to work efficiently across various teams.

 #### Responsibilities
- - Collaborate with multiple teams and build Analytics.
+ - Manage data objects, models and formats
- - Manage Data, groom, model and maintain semantics of data objects
+ - Groom, document and maintain semantics of data objects.
- - Produce SQL and ML queries and processing
+ - Produce SQL and ML queries and ETL processing
+ - Build Analytics pipelines.
  - Build and Deploy Analytical Dashboards and APIs

 #### Basic Qualifications